President Abraham Lincoln Hotel: History

-New Frontier Development, headed by William F. Cellini, created a company known as President Lincoln Venture in order to fund the building development of the hotel.
+New Frontier Development, headed by William F. Cellini (born 1934), created a subsidiary company known as President Lincoln Venture to fund the building development of the hotel in downtown Springfield adjacent to the earlier convention center.
 President Lincoln Hotel Venture borrowed about $24 million to build and furnish the hotel.
-That money included the $15.5 million state-backed mortgage, the $3.1 million low-interest loan from the city through the federal urban development grant, and about $5.4 million borrowed by President Lincoln Hotel Venture from the Lyons Trust and Savings Bank of Hinsdale.
+That money included the $15.5 million of Illinois state-backed mortgage, the $3.1 million dollars low-interest loan from the city of Springfield through a federal urban development grant (U.D.A.G.), and about $5.4 million borrowed by President Lincoln Hotel Venture from the Lyons Trust and Savings Bank of nearby Hinsdale, Illinois.
 In addition, the hotel developers invested about $7 million of their own money.

-Initial plans were for the hotel be affiliated with the Radisson Hotel chain.
-However, in April 1983, the decision was made to change the affiliation to Ramada, and its upscale Renaissance Hotel brand.
-Construction began in February 1984, and Jones-Blythe, of Springfield was the General Contractor and the architect was Nagle Hartray and Associates of Chicago.
+Initial plans were for the Springfield hotel to be affiliated with the Radisson Hotel chain.
+However, in April 1983, the decision was made to change the affiliation to Ramada, and its more upscale Ramada Renaissance Hotels brand.
+Construction began in February 1984, and Jones-Blythe, of Springfield was the general construction contractor and the architect was Nagle Hartray and Associates of Chicago.